Mother of Tears: Plot

 Catholic Church workers dig up the body of a 19th-century church official, whose casket has a box-shaped urn chained to it.
-Inside they discover artifacts of Mater Lachrymarum (Moran Atias), the last surviving member of the Three Mothers, an ancient trio of powerful witches.
+Inside they discover artifacts of Mater Lachrymarum, the last surviving member of the Three Mothers, an ancient trio of powerful witches.
 The box contains a magic tunic that, when worn by Mater Lachrymarum, increases her powers significantly.

-The urn is shipped to the Museum of Ancient Art in Rome, where Sarah Mandy (Asia Argento), an American studying art restoration, works.
-Sarah is dating the curator Michael Pierce (Adam James), a single father who is away from the museum that night.
-With help from the assistant curator Giselle (Coralina Cataldi-Tassoni), Sarah opens the box and finds the tunic.
+The urn is shipped to the Museum of Ancient Art in Rome, where Sarah Mandy, an American studying art restoration, works.
+Sarah is dating the curator Michael Pierce, a single father who is away from the museum that night.
+With help from the assistant curator Giselle, Sarah opens the box and finds the tunic.
 While Sarah is retrieving translation tools from her office, Giselle is attacked by the demonic agents of Mater Lachrymarum.
 Sarah returns to find Giselle disembowelled and tries to flee the museum.
 She is pursued by Mater Lachrymarum's familiar, but manages to escape when a disembodied voice guides her through locked doors that are magically thrown open.

 Sarah tells the police what happened, then spends the night with Michael and his son.
 Meanwhile, in her lair, Mater Lachrymarum dons the tunic.
 The next day, Michael visits the Cardinal who sent the urn to the museum, but the Cardinal has had a severe stroke and is now comatose.
 Michael is given a message the Cardinal had been writing when he collapsed; the paper contains the scrawled name "Mater Lachrymarum."
 A pair of witches observe Michael as he leaves.

 In Rome, chaos descends as a wave of mass suicides, murder, and violence engulfs the city.
 After his son is kidnapped by witches, Michael contacts Sarah.
 Sarah begs him to call the police, but Michael refuses and instead plans to visit a local priest who is an exorcist.
 En route, Michael is captured and murdered by the witches.
 His captive son is killed and cannibalized by the rapidly expanding coven.